Writing a staffing proposal is your chance to show how good your team is at finding and hiring the best people.

 Example of a staffing proposal template

 Our staffing proposal template guides you step-by-step and ensures your proposal is clear, professional, and engaging.
 It shows you everything you need to include, from the company's needs to your recruitment plan.
-The best proposal templates save you time, creating an easily customizable yet consistent and visually impressive document every time.
+Using professional proposal templates saves you time, creating an easily customizable yet consistent and visually impressive document every time.
 Our template does this.

 This is what our template includes: